OCRMathsExam Board Revision

 Master OCR Maths Calculus using simple revision notes, key facts and practice questions — all generated by AI for your exam.

 Calculus is a branch of mathematics that deals with rates of change and the accumulation of quantities.
-It is fundamental for understanding concepts in physics, engineering, and economics.
-Key topics include differentiation and integration.
+It is essential for understanding concepts such as motion, area, and volume through differentiation and integration.

 Key Concepts

-• 1Differentiation is finding the rate of change of a function.
+• 1Differentiation is the process of finding the rate of change of a function.

-• 2Integration is calculating the area under a curve.
+• 2Integration is the process of finding the area under a curve.

-• 3The Fundamental Theorem of Calculus links differentiation and integration.
+• 3The Fundamental Theorem of Calculus connects differentiation and integration.

-• 4Applications of calculus include optimization and motion analysis.
+• 5Applications of calculus include optimization problems and motion analysis.

 Simple Explanation